 Graduate Programs Manager and Advisor

-She was born and raised in Omak, Washington, and is proud of her migrant/farmworker background.
-After living in Chicago for almost 4 years, she is eagerly awaiting to return back home to Washington.
+She was born and raised in Eastern Washington, and is proud of her migrant/farmworker background.
 At the University of Washington Bothell, she looks forward to working with IAS graduate students, the IAS team, and the UW Bothell community.
 As a graduate advisor/manager her main priorities are graduate student success and access for future graduate students.
-In her free time, Crystal likes to go out dancing, listen to Bad Bunny & El Alfa, play with her cat Tomás, and spend time with her family!
+In her free time, Crystal likes to go out dancing, listen to Bad Bunny & El Alfa, and spend time with her family and kitties!

 Director, Academic Services & Advising